marshallhelenm/MEMETIC/README.md

 - Select player's card - highlight or show at top of page
         - prompt user to pick this on joining the room?
-- temp loading version of cards
-- dynamically organize cards based on height to fit columns best?
 - Prompt player for name when joining a new room
 - Display own & fellow player's name

 ### Future Features

 - Live chat between players
+- Make Guess

+### Pipe Dreams

+- dynamically organize cards based on height to fit columns best?

 ### Dumb Ideas